Nunavut government, Inuit org go to bat for rejected mine project

 KIA suggests NIRB overlooked Section 35 Aboriginal rights of Kitikmeot Inuit

-After working with Sabina Gold and Silver at a public hearing last April to save its controversial Back River gold project, the Government of Nunavut and Kitikmeot Inuit Association now want Northern Affairs Minister Carolyn Bennett to send the proposal back to the Nunavut Impact Review Board for reconsideration.
+After working with Sabina Gold and Silver Corp. at a public hearing last April to save its controversial Back River gold project, the Government of Nunavut and Kitikmeot Inuit Association now want Northern Affairs Minister Carolyn Bennett to send the proposal back to the Nunavut Impact Review Board for reconsideration.

 “The GN maintains its conditional support for the project…,” Nancy Guyon, an acting deputy minister of economic development, said in an Aug.
 22 letter to the federal government.